DappDevs/presentations/content/how-to-dappdev.md

 build Dapps.
 Together, we can form a consensus around how to evaluate all of these projects.

-I think one of the most important takeaways I would like to share with you today is that, given most of these projects are open source projects and built off of many other open source tools, you have to become an open source developer yourself.
+I think one of the most important takeaways I would like to share with you today is that, given most of these projects are open source and built off of many other open source projects, you have to become an open source developer yourself.
 This doesn't mean complaining when things don't work right, but actually participating and building these tools so that they are robust and useful to the larger ecosystem.